jessebobrien/vintagestory-dininghall/README.md

 Minimal test
 - Start the game after installing the DLL and stand near a table in an enclosed room.
 Look for chat messages with `[DiningHall DEBUG] Room value: X`.

-If you want me to remove all CI workflow files from the repo and push that change, I will do that next (I can also leave the files but disabled).
-If you'd rather keep them but disabled, tell me and I'll only update the README.
+If you want me to remove other helper scripts and keep only these two, I already removed older helpers; let me know if you want any additional cleanup.